tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 (especially monads for state, exceptions and streaming), and stick to the simple and obvious iteration combinators `for_`, `for` and `forever`.

+[^1]: N.B. the state monad referred to in this article is the *strict*
+    state monad (`Control.Monad.Trans.State.Strict`).
+I've never seen
+    a use for the lazy state monad (`Control.Monad.Trans.State.Lazy`) and using it will probably give you bizarre and unpredictable performance.